zyn3rgy/ecp_slap/README.md

 If you've verified the version of on-prem Exchange you are attempting to exploit:
 1. has ECP authentication exposed from the internal or external network perspective you are testing from
-2. your credentials have permission to access ECP
+2. allows the credentials you have to access ECP specifically (https://mail.corp.com/ecp)
 3. is a build number which is vulnerable

 but you are still not able to verify successful code execution, consider executing simple commands to evaluate if the code execution is working, such as: